latest nhpb_banner 1__compressed2

 Government energy bill assistance in Indiana

-Indiana General Assistance and Poor Relief.
-Towns across Indiana are required by law to offer this.
-Financial assistance, grant money and support is offered for housing and rent expenses, utility bills, food, heating bills, and medical assistance.
-Townships are local governmental units within counties and cities, with elected boards and trustees.
-Call your local town and ask about this option/electric bill assistance program.
+Indiana General Assistance is available from local towns.
+Municipalities across Indiana are required by law to offer this.
+Financial assistance, grant money and support is offered for housing expenses, utility bills, to pay for a small AC unit or fan, and home repairs.
+Townships are local governmental units with the funds offered to residents with no other options, such as people facing loss of electricity during the summer or winter.
+Call your local town and ask about this option as an electric bill assistance program.

-Winter Assistance Fund – The United Way administers this financial assistance fund.
+Winter Assistance Fund is from the Indiana United Way.
+The non-profit administers this emergency financial assistance fund to pay gas and electric.
 It may be able to provide grants and financial assistance to families who are not eligible for other government or state of Indiana energy assistance programs.
-To apply for aid through the Winter Assistance Fund, individuals or families should go to their nearest community center or township trustee or they may decide to call 317-923-1466 to learn of a location to go to in their area.
+To apply for a grant through the Winter Assistance Fund, individuals or families should go to their nearest community center or township trustee for heating bill help.
+Or they may decide to call 317-923-1466 to learn of a location to go to in their area.

 Related Content From Needhelppayingbills.com